 Most Endangered Properties Program

 While obsolescence is the most obvious threat to historic properties, others exist.
-Location, location, location!—the realtors’ perpetual cry emphasizes not only properties’ desirability of youth but also quandaries of age: who wants to live in a pristine large Victorian single-family house in a once-stylish neighborhood but now stands among multiply subdivided neighbors or in an industrial zone?
+Location, location, location!—the realtors’ perpetual cry emphasizes not only properties’ desirability of youth but also quandaries of age: Who wants to live in a pristine, large Victorian single-family house in a once-stylish neighborhood that now stands among multiply subdivided neighbors or in an industrial zone?
 Then there’s the nastiest of nasties, ownership, and the permutations of possibilities are many: multiple heirs who cannot agree, a long-time property owner inured and blind to what it is, a new owner who has no idea of the property’s historic significance, the developer whose chief goal is to maximize profit, and—perhaps the most insidious—the developer who talks a great game with the preservation community while maintaining a separate agenda.

 The Most Endangered List provides a springboard for discussion and action around threatened properties and their threats.
-Its annual exhibition, with documentation by members of the city’s large and extraordinarily talented photography community brings the project squarely into the public domain.
+Its annual exhibition, with documentation by members of the city’s large and extraordinarily talented photography community, brings the project squarely into the public domain.
 While historic properties are inevitably and regrettably lost, many key landmarks have resurged: Downtown Providence’s Shepard Company Building, Arcade, Strand Theatre, and Teste Block; the Jewelry District’s Phenix Iron Foundry; Fox Point’s Wickenden Street Bath House; and Elmwood’s Whitmarsh Apartment Building.
-Equally important as saving endangered properties, however, is generating interest and discussion among local preservationists and—even more important—engaging those who before may never have thought about preservation as a vital force in Providence’s accruing appeal and livability.
+Equally important as saving endangered properties, however, is generating interest and discussion among local preservationists and—even more important—engaging those who may never have thought about preservation as a vital force in Providence’s accruing appeal and livability.

 The Most Endangered List ultimately keeps preservation in the collective forefront as well as maintaining the society’s founding charter statement to ”…accept the responsibilities as well as the privileges which come with living in an old city.”